ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ore charac-
-teristic of the elderly Southern “darkey” than of young Africa
-of our Northern cities, which is to-day enlisting by thousands
-in the army.

 “Upon the hurricane-deck of one of our gunboats, an elderly darkey, with a very
 philosophical and retrospective cast of countenance, squatted upon his bundle,